binh234/AI-ML/001_DDPM/README.md

 1. The input image at any stage of the reverse process.
 2. The timestep of the input image.

-From the usual UNet architecture, the authors replaced the original double convolution at each level with “Residual blocks” used in ResNet models.
+From the usual UNet architecture, the authors replaced the original double convolution at each level with "Residual blocks" used in ResNet models.

 **The architecture comprises 5 components:**